 At present, Neuroscience equates brain with mind and intelligence with consciousness, even though each are separate things.
 So in order to help understand why string instruments have such an impact on creativity, the following advanced model of the mind is given.

 The attributes of Self, thought, intuition and emotion cannot originate from a brain cell that dies every 12 years.
 Furthermore, cells break down into molecules, atoms and subatomic particles.
 Until it gets to the absolute smallest element at the quantum core level of being a Planck length frequency that closely resembles a tiny vibrating string.
 Consequently, there is simply no capacity within the construct of matter to harbor the mind.
 In computer terminology, the brain is like an adaptive biological motherboard while the mind is a separate operating system that runs and restructures the brain.
+Here is the latest scientific article documenting how the cognitive mind is separate from the physical brain: sciencealert.com/neuroscientists-say-they've-found-an-entirely-new-form-of-neural-communication.

 The human mind subconsciously saves to memory all sensory information input that the body sees, hears and experiences.
 Memory is therefore just established information that the mind can access, use and assimilate to attain unique perspectives.
 In this process, the mind’s force (e.g. volts) and transmission capacity (e.g. amps) is limited by how the physical brain is neurologically wired.
 It becomes necessary, then, for the brain to be constantly rewired by the mind to accommodate the mind’s force and transmission capacity needs.
 So the more the mind is stimulated to assimilate information, the more the mind rewires and expands the brain’s capabilities.